arjunmakesthings/itp-blog/content/intro-to-physical-computing/ipc_experiments_week-2.md

 ---

-i also realised this week that <mark>helping other people debug soldifies my understanding</mark> of the medium. this same line of thought carries forward in teaching too. perhaps this is why [[people/tom igoe|tom igoe]] still teaches intro-to-physical-computing. and maybe because he loves it too.
+i also realised this week that <mark>helping other people debug soldifies my understanding</mark> of the medium. this same line of thought carries forward in teaching too. perhaps this is why [[people/tom|tom]] still teaches intro-to-physical-computing. and maybe because he loves it too.

 had a question about dead batteries. <mark>if i pass electricity through them, (a) do they conduct, and (b) will they explode? what do batteries do, really?</mark>